Where'd that Bouquet Come From?

 Eventually, herbs were traded out for flowers.
 With a lack of running water and personal hygiene in ancient times, flowers were ideal for brides to carry because they masked the smell of their unwashed clothing and bodies.
 Victorian brides were extremely particular in picking the flowers that went into their bouquets because of their meanings.
 Victorian brides were quick to pick basil (good wishes), ivy (fidelity), and red roses (love) for their bouquets.
 Their ceremony spaces were often decorated with rosemary, for friendship and remembrance, and red tulips, for their declaration of love.

 With so much thought put into the bridal bouquet, it’s almost shocking that a bride would throw her bouquet into a group of women at the end of the night.
 The tossing of the bouquet came from England.
-As the celebration of the wedding came to an end, women used to rip pieces from the bride’s bouquet and dress for good luck.
-After a while, brides had to throw their bouquet into the crowd in order to escape!
+As the celebration of the wedding ended, women used to rip pieces from the bride’s bouquet and dress for good luck.
+After a while, brides had to throw their bouquet into the crowd to escape!

 Today, there is far less superstition that surrounds the bouquet.
 Flowers are often picked for their availability, durability, and color more than their meanings.
 Brides also carry an extra bouquet that they can toss to their friends at the end of their wedding celebrations, instead of losing their one bridal bouquet.
 Though brides are not looking at building their bouquets and floral decorations around the meanings of the flowers, the unique aspect that each individual flower brings to the wedding makes it special in its own way.